-The content on Anthem.com is robust enough to handle just about any health question you may have.
-But, for those who could use a little nudge on what screenings to get and when, or want reminders about tools and resources exclusively available to Anthem members, we also produce Healthy Solutions, Anthem's member newsletter, that is mailed right to your home.
+The content on anthem.com is robust enough to handle just about any health question you may have.
+But, for those who could use a little nudge on what screenings to get and when, or want reminders about tools and resources exclusively available to Anthem HealthKeepers members, we also produce the Healthy Solutions member newsletter, that is mailed right to your home.
 Filled with up-to-the minute news on health topics you need to know about and tips for how to get the most out of your coverage.